What You Don't Know About Soy: The Benefits of Soy

 The very short and simple answer is: Sometimes, maybe, it depends and yes.

 Not the easy answer you were looking for, I know.
 Soy is controversial for a reason.
 How can one side be so convinced that soy is packed full of nutrients and great for your health and epidemiological studies have linked soy consumption to some amazing health benefits, but on the other side there is a group equally convinced that it is harmful to your health and causes many negative health conditions.
 Well, understanding this would take quite a long time to explain and it would include everything from GMOs to soy farmer lobbyists and the long history of fermentation.
-Because, I know you would rather not read a 5000-word article so I will break down some of the main things to consider when looking into soy and then at the end I will give studies and examples of possible health benefits of soybeans.
+Because, I know you would rather not read a 5000-word article, I will break down some of the main things to consider when looking into soy and then at the end I will give studies and examples of possible health benefits of soybeans.

 What makes a soybean so special?

 Soybeans are uniquely packed with many vital nutrients including calcium, magnesium, many B-complex vitamins, iron, zinc, thiamine, niacin, riboflavin.
-Another important thing to look at are some of the other chemical substances found in soybeans, many of these compounds are believed to play a major role in preventing cancer or retarding cancer cell growth.
+Another important thing to look at are some of the other chemical substances found in soybeans, many of these compounds are believed to play a major role in preventing cancer or slowing cancer cell growth.
 One of the major rolls they play are as antioxidants, which as you may know, stops the damage of free radicals.
 Vitamins C, E, and beta-carotene are just some of these antioxidants.
 There are many other phytochemicals found in soy including isoflavones, protease inhibitors, flavonoids, polyphenols, terpenes, saponins, phytosterols, phytates and more.
 These phytochemicals are found in some other foods, but soy contains them all.
 This has made the soybeans a topic of great discussion and the subject of many cancer and immune system studies.

 Another thing to add to the uniqueness of soy are the phytoestrogens.
 These are plant-based estrogens that are very weak and have an estrogen balancing effect on the body.
 This has been studied in relation to cancer and even the mitigation menopause symptoms.